Virginia AG says he wore blackface at college party

 The revelation further roils the top levels of Virginia government.
 Virginia Gov. Ralph Northam and Lt.
 Gov. Justin Fairfax are already facing controversies, and Herring would be next in line to be governor after those two men.

-RICHMOND, Va. — Another top Virginia Democrat — Attorney General Mark Herring — admitted Wednesday to putting on blackface in the 1980s, when he was a college student.
+RICHMOND, Va.
+(AP) — Virginia sank deeper into political turmoil Wednesday when another top Democrat — Attorney General Mark Herring — admitted putting on blackface in the 1980s, when he was a college student.

-Herring issued a statement saying he wore brown makeup and a wig in 1980 to look like a black rapper during a party as a 19-year-old undergraduate at the University of Virginia.
+With Gov. Ralph Northam’s career in extreme peril over a racist photo in his 1984 medical school yearbook, Herring issued a statement saying he wore brown makeup and a wig in 1980 to look like a rapper during a party as a 19-year-old at the University of Virginia.

-In the statement, Herring said he and two friends dressed up to look like rappers they listened to, including Kurtis Blow.
+Herring, 57, said he was “deeply, deeply sorry for the pain that I cause with this revelation.”

+The attorney general issued the statement after rumors of a blackface photo of Herring had circulated at the Capitol for a day or more.
+But in his statement, he said nothing about the existence of such a photo.

 Most Read Nation & World Stories